1999 National League Championship Series: Game 5

 Pitching on his 25th birthday, local villain John Rocker entered the game in the bottom of the 13th inning to a loud chorus of boos and several projectiles hurled in his direction.
 He retired four batters over 1 1/3 innings, including a strikeout of the ailing Mike Piazza.
 Upon being removed from the game, Rocker mocked the Shea Stadium fans by pretending to boo, and yelled at fans sitting around the Atlanta dugout as he left the field.

-The Mets' season appeared over after Lockhart tripled home a run in the top of the 15th off Dotel to put the Braves ahead 3–2.
-However, McGlinchy could not hold the lead.
+The Mets' season appeared over after Lockhart tripled home Walt Weiss from first in the top of the 15th off Dotel to put the Braves ahead 3–2 and put them three outs away from going to the World Series.
+However, Kevin McGlinchy could not hold the lead.
 Shawon Dunston, who misplayed Lockhart's triple, atoned with a leadoff single after fouling off several pitches with a full count.
 With pinch-hitter Matt Franco batting, Dunston stole second base.
 Franco eventually worked out a walk, which was followed by Edgardo Alfonzo laying down a sacrifice bunt to move Dunston to third.
 Olerud—whose homer in the first was now a distant memory—was intentionally walked to load the bases.

 Todd Pratt, again thrust into the spotlight with Piazza nursing several injuries, hit next.
-McGlinchy walked Todd Pratt on five pitches and fell behind the slumping Ventura.
+McGlinchy walked Todd Pratt on five pitches to tie the game at three runs apiece.
+He then fell behind the slumping Ventura.
 At 9:47 p.m., McGlinchy grooved a fastball on a 2–1 count, and Ventura launched it through the steady rain and over the right-field fence.
 Although Ventura had seen the ball clear the wall, and was waving Pratt around the bases, Pratt tackled Ventura between first and second base, and most of the Mets team ran out on the field and mobbed Ventura in a wild scene.